jinchenglee/CarND-Vehicle-Detection/README.md

 ```

 ####3.
-Describe how (and identify where in your code) you trained a classifier using your selected HOG features (and color features if you used them).
+Train a classifier using selected HOG features and color features

 I trained a linear SVM using skimage.svm library.

-Feature concatenation and normalization were discussed in last section.
+Feature concatenation was discussed in last section.
 Before feeding concatenated features into training, I've normalize the values per feature column by using sklearn.preprocessing.StandardScaler thus not a single feature can override others due to its absolute values.

 A following up step is to randomize the samples by using sklearn.model_selection.train_test_split() to avoid overfitting in trained model.